 JUUL quickly grew into the nation’s largest e-cigarette manufacturer within a few short years of its 2015 launch.
 The company is now facing allegations that it and global cigarette manufacturer Altria Group, Inc., engaged in illegal, anticompetitive behavior to boost e-cigarette sales and tighten JUUL’s stronghold on the industry.

-When businesses manipulate the market for their own gain, consumers are the ones who ultimately pay the price.
-Motley Rice antitrust attorney Michelle Clerkin is a member of the Plaintiffs’ Steering Committee for direct purchaser plaintiffs.
-The firm is investigating the allegations and filed litigation in April 2020.
+Motley Rice filed suit over these allegations in April 2020.
+Motley Rice antitrust attorney Michelle Clerkin is a member of the Plaintiffs’ Steering Committee for Direct Purchaser Plaintiffs.
 Jacob Onile-Ere is also a member of the JUUL litigation team who will be assisting Lead Counsel and the Steering Committee for the Direct Purchaser Plaintiffs in the prosecution of this action.

 JUUL and Altria alleged misconduct